TempeHS/2025CT_Gabriel.C_name/README.md

 ## Story
 <p align="justify">
 </p> The game follows a simple story:where the player (you) wakes up in a big world called conquest.
 You will plays as a little box whos is is facing the daring adventure with only one goal in mind: make it to the top and steal take the shiny pile of gold.
+The backgrounds change as you get higher, the 4 backgrounds are the Grasslands, Space, The Desert and the Mountains

 ## Music